actix/actix/README.md

 without waiting for a response, or `send` an actor with specific message.
 The `Message` trait defines the result type for a message.

-### Actor state and subscription for specific messages
+### Actor State And Subscription For Specific Messages

 You may have noticed that methods of `Actor` and `Handler` traits accept `&mut self`, so you are welcome to store anything in an actor and mutate it whenever necessary.